Journey through Italy: Milan to the Amalfi Coast

 Included meal: Breakfast

-- Soak up over 2,000 years of history in Imperial Rome, viewing the Arch of Constantine.
+- Soak up more than 2,000 years of history in Imperial Rome, viewing the fourth-century Arch of Constantine—the largest surviving Roman triumphal arch.

-Please note: Travelers should have their passport information confirmed at least 30 days prior to departure to ensure we can secure tickets for entrance to the Roman Forum.
+Please note: You must confirm your passport information at least 30 days prior to departure to secure your tickets to the Roman Forum.

 Day 14: Free day in Rome